 Jewish Museum and Archives of British Columbia

-The Jewish Museum and Archives of British Columbia (JMABC), administered by The Jewish Historical Society of British Columbia (JHSBC), is seeking an Archives Intern Assistant for the first phase of the processing of the Jewish Historical Society of British Columbia fonds.
-The internship will commence October 10th, 2017 and end March 14th, 2018 (22 paid work weeks, including Jewish and statutory holidays).
+The Jewish Museum and Archives of British Columbia (JMABC), administered by The Jewish Historical Society of British Columbia (JHSBC), is seeking an Project Archivist for the JMABC Archives Accessibility Project, working to process and make available family fonds in the archives.
+This contract position will commence November 5th and end on approximately March 15th 2019 (550 hours).
 As part of the mandate of the JMABC, the archives documents, acquires and preserves archival records, thereby safeguarding the history of the Jewish community of British Columbia.
 As the JMABC’s work place and visitor base is largely English speaking, the language for the project is English.
 The Jewish Museum and Archives of BC is administered by The Jewish Historical Society of British Columbia (JHSBC) and is located in the Peretz Centre for Secular Jewish Culture in Vancouver, BC.

-The ideal candidate for the Archives Intern at the JMABC will have:
+The ideal candidate for the Project Archivist at the JMABC will have:

 -A demonstrated interest in working in an archival or heritage institution shown through previous volunteer or paid work experiences and/or an academic background in a related field such as history, anthropology, museum studies, library studies or archival studies.
 Preferences may be given to recent graduates of Archival Studies programs.

 -Basic computer skills and will be comfortable working independently at a computer station.
 Any experience working with databases or digital imaging software such as Adobe Photoshop will be considered an asset.

 -Excellent English communication skills, both written and verbal.